 Water filter – The water is not safe for foreigners.
-We use a Sawyer Mini and filled all four of our 1-liter bottles a few times per day.
+We use a Sawyer Squeeze and filled all four of our 1-liter bottles a few times per day.
 Teahouses sell boiled or filtered water for 70-120 rupees per liter, so a $20 filter will pay for itself in a few days.
 This allowed us to drink from the numerous cold natural water sources flowing down the mountain.

 Water bottles – One or two liter bottles per person, depending on how much you want to carry or how often you want to stop.

 Lip balm – With SPF protection.